bjango/Bjango-Templates/Help/Help.md

 ### Adding your artwork

-For most of the templates, a good way to work is to create an icon at one of the sizes.
+For most of the templates, a good way to work is to create an initial icon at one of the sizes.
+Photoshop is shown below, but the strategy works for all design tools.

 ![](/Help/images/create-step-1.png)

-Then duplicate the initial icon.
+Then duplicate it.

 ![](/Help/images/create-step-2.png)

 Then scale it, and move it into position.
+Do that for each icon size.

 ![](/Help/images/create-step-3.png)